 You’ll immediately note that the Tasmanian Twister recipe is a one-step variation on a Negroni.
 Proportions are changed a bit, but then an ounce of pink grapefruit juice is added.
 This was a shrewd move – Campari and grapefruit go together like Vegemite and buttered toast.

-The Negroni and its many variations are some of our favorite drinks.
-They’re the foundation of Negroni Week and you can choose from a wide variety as you’ll see here.
+Negroni variations are some of our favorite drinks.
+They’re the foundation of Negroni Week and you can choose from a wide variety as you’ll see in our extensive list.

 - Add all ingredients to your trusty shaker.